-The primary purpose of base salaries at Amkor is to provide a stable source of income in order to attract and retain key executives.
+The Compensation Committee believes that the primary purpose of base salaries is to provide a stable source of income in order to attract and retain key executives.
 We also use base salary increases to reward high performing executives and to recognize increases in the scope of an individual's responsibilities.
 We seek to set base salaries at a level that is sufficient to be attractive to current and prospective executives.
 The primary factors we consider when setting base salaries include the experience and expertise of the individual, the value of the position to our organization and ongoing strategy, the competitive market environment, internal equity considerations, and the input of our Chief Executive Officer and our Executive Chairman.
-No changes were made in base salaries for our named executive officers in 2012.